Khubaib-shah/Khubaib-shah/README.md

 - 👯 I’m looking to collaborate on **MERN stack development**

-- 👨‍💻 All of my projects are available at [Portfolio](https://khubaib-portfolio-seven.vercel.app)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://khubaib-portfolio-seven.vercel.app)

 - 💬 Ask me about **MERN**